akb825/DeepSea/modules/Scene/SceneLighting/README.md

 	* `shadows`: name of the shadows within the shadow manager to cull for.
 	* `surface`: index of the surface within the light shadows.
 * `"SSAO"`:
+	* `shader`: the shader to calculate the ambient occlusion with.
+	* `material`: the material to use with the shader.
+* `"ComputeSSAO"`:
-	* `shader`: the shader to compute the ambient occlusion with.
+	* `shader`: the compute shader to calculate the ambient occlusion with.
 	* `material`: the material to use with the shader.

 ## Instance Data